• Home

 Now, for the reality of the transit.

-For our 2pm ferry to Isabella, there were two boats making the trip (the number of boats used depends on demand).
+For our 2:00pm ferry to Isabella, there are two boats making the trip (the number of boats used depends on demand).
 In Puerto Ayora, the docks are so busy that the boats can’t come up to them which necessitates the use of a water taxi to get to them.

 Ferry between islands Galapagos Islands